QuentinRa/blog.quentinra.dev/programming-languages/databases/non-relational/graph/neo4j.md

 #### OPTIONAL MATCH `(SQL <none>)`

-A optional match can be used to select nodes/edges that may be `null`.
+An optional match can be used to select nodes/edges that may be `null`.

 ```cypher
 MATCH (a:Movie) OPTIONAL MATCH (a)<-[r:ACTED_IN]-()